Traveling to London for the First Time: Tips & Tricks for Your Visit

 Visiting London for the first time?
 Stay in central London!
 By staying in central London you can see much more in less time.
 Ultimately this will save money not just on transportation, but also on your overall trip budget because you’ll need fewer days in order to see just as much.

-Ultimately we chose the Park Plaza Westminster Bridge Hotel, which is located on the South Bank close to the London Eye.
-We loved being in the center of the action and being able to easily walk everywhere.
-Staying in the center makes visiting London so much easier because many of the main attractions are within easy walking distance or just a short bus/ tube drive away.
+Staying here, you are in the center of the action and can walk to most of the top sights but also musicals, etc. This makes visiting London so much easier because many of the main attractions are within easy walking distance or just a short bus/ tube drive away.

 In general, I’d say just look for the best deals that you can find for your group and travel dates and as long as it’s in Central London, you know you made a good choice.